<< Back to main referee page

 Each team is permitted to have one coach on the field and another coach next to (not behind) their goal to provide instructions to the goalkeeper.

-On-field coaches should be careful not to intimidate players or interfere with ongoing play.
+On-field coaches should be careful not to interfere with ongoing play.
 On-field coaches are not allowed in the penalty area.
 Please refer to the Coaches Code of Conduct for more.

 COACH MISCONDUCT Back to Top